 According to Biz Journals, Mike Heiligenstein is confident that in the near future, the roads will be smart.
 This way, vehicles will be able to “talk” to the existing road infrastructure.
 The system will allow a roadway to detect when a vehicle is going the wrong way and alert the relevant authorities.

 In addition, CTRMA has partnered with different companies to develop innovative apps.
 Its partnership with Metropia seeks to develop a real-time traffic app.
 In addition, the agency has collaborated with Carma to promote carpooling in Austin.
-Mike is optimistic that these strategies will help in reducing traffic congestion in the region.

 About Mike Mike Heiligenstein